maxvincent24/metabopipeline_IARC/README.md

 ## 1 - Convert .d to .mzML files with dockerized msconvert

+This part allows to easily convert files from Agilent vendor format *.d* to open-source format *.mzML*.

 Corresponding [README](https://github.com/maxvincent24/metabopipeline/tree/main/msconvert).

 ## 2 - Run metaboigniter pipeline

+This part allows to preprocess *.mzML* files with *metaboigniter* pipeline, giving peak tables as output : table of feature intensities for each sample.

+**For now, _metaboigniter_ part is still in development.**

 ## 3 - Jupyter notebooks to identify potential biomarkers

+This part allows to launch a JupyterLab session, with notebooks to analyse peak tables.

 Corresponding [README](https://github.com/maxvincent24/metabopipeline/tree/main/notebooks).